 Where do you start?

 Managing risk is a key part of any comprehensive financial strategy.
-It’s vital you have both the right amount and right type of protection for the various risks you face.
+It’s vital you have both an appropriate amount and type of protection for the various risks you face.

 How do I get started?